A stone cave opens up into a barrel room in Sonoma County, California

 Alexander Valley Vineyards

-Just outside the tasting room at Alexander Valley Vineyards, a set of huge double doors lead into the wine cave, a 25,000-square-foot cavern where the winery ages and ferments its wine.
+Just outside the tasting room at Alexander Valley Vineyards, a set of huge double doors leads into the wine cave, a 25,000-square-foot tunnel that stretches deep into the hillside to hold 10,000 barrels for the process of fermentation and aging.
 The temperature inside the cave varies only 5 degrees Fahrenheit from winter to summer, between 58 degrees and 63 degrees.
-Completed in 2008, the massive tunnel stretches deep into the hillside to hold 10,000 barrels for the process of fermentation and aging.

 The interior of the wine cave has a cozy, orange glow at Bella Vineyards and Wine Caves, Healdsburg